Relationship Between Linear And Angular Velocity

 When it comes to motion, one of the most important concepts to understand is the relationship between linear and angular velocity.
 Linear velocity is the rate at which an object moves in a straight line, while angular velocity is the rate at which an object rotates or spins.
 Knowing how to calculate both of these velocities is essential for understanding the motion of objects.

-ALSO READ: Relationship Between Mass And Inertia
+ALSO READ: What Is The Relationship Between Reading And Writing

 Knowing how to calculate both of these velocities is essential for understanding the motion of objects.
 Linear velocity can be calculated by dividing the distance traveled by the time it takes to travel that distance.
 Angular velocity is calculated by dividing the angular displacement by the time it takes to cover that displacement.